 While the “balance” concept is still valid in many applications, and essential in outdoor, classical biological control, it was never appropriate for propagation.

-A few years ago, Applied Bio-nomics Ltd. decided to reverse the industry trend of maximizing storage and shelf life by offering growers fresh products.
+Several years ago, Applied Bio-nomics Ltd. decided to reverse the industry trend of maximizing storage and shelf life by offering growers fresh products.
 We made the decision because of the results of the striking results of trials in numerous facilities, where our fresh product outperformed the stored product available by as much as a factor of 20.
 The tests were originally done with Encarsia, but soon spread to our entire product line.

 Research in Canada and Australia has since confirmed that, aside from healthier and more vigorous insects, the avoidance of cold storage ensures “smarter” insects (Boivin).
 Insects exposed for even just 24 hours of refrigeration (below 8 C), were unable to make the decision to leave the plant they were on, to look for something better.
 This characteristic is essential for effective searching behavior.